Recycling Old Crypto Miners - Nebra

 sudo nano /etc/meshtasticd/config.d/NebraHat_2W.yaml

 # If 2W, verify power level is set to 8 or lower.
 4 is recommended due to 5v rail sag, and is NOT cutting your TX power in half.
-Obviously change 2W to 1W if purchased that model.

 # If you have problems below such as "No sx1262 radio", try uncommenting the CS line